ibm-cloud-docs/power-iaas/faq.md

 {: #bare}
 {: faq}

-There are no bare-metal options.
+No, the bare-metal options are not available.
 The {{site.data.keyword.powerSys_notm}} offering focuses on virtual instances.

 ## Can you tell me more about the snapshotting, cloning, and restoring capabilities?
 {: #snapshot}
 {: faq}

-{{site.data.keyword.powerSys_notm}} provides the capability to capture full, point-in-time copies of entire logical volumes or data sets.
+{{site.data.keyword.powerSys_notm}} provides the capability to capture full and point-in-time copies of entire logical volumes or data sets.
 Using IBM's *FlashCopy* feature, the [{{site.data.keyword.powerSys_notm}} API](https://cloud.ibm.com/apidocs/power-cloud#introduction) lets you create delta snapshots, volume clones, and restore your disks.
 To learn more, see [Snapshotting, cloning, and restoring](/docs/power-iaas?topic=power-iaas-snapshots-cloning).

 ## What are the key differences between a snapshot and a clone?
 {: #snap-vs-clone}